AryaXAI/xai_evals/README.md

 ### DlBacktrace Tabular Explainer

-The `BacktraceExplainer` , based on DLBacktrace, a method for analyzing neural networks by tracing the relevance of each component from output to input, to understand how each part contributes to the final prediction.
+The `DlBacktraceExplainer` , based on DLBacktrace, a method for analyzing neural networks by tracing the relevance of each component from output to input, to understand how each part contributes to the final prediction.
 It offers two modes: Default and Contrast, and is compatible with TensorFlow and PyTorch. (https://github.com/AryaXAI/DLBacktrace)

 | Attribute    | Description | Values |
 |--------------|-------------|--------|